mayurjobanputra/ai-issue-resolver/README.md

 ### 1. Generating AI PRs from Issues

 1. Create a new issue describing the desired changes
-2. Add the `axiotree-langchain-ai-pr` label
+2. Add the `ai-issue-resolver-pr` label
 3. The action will automatically:
    - Analyze the issue using AI
    - Generate code changes